 Do you think abusers should be held accountable for their egregious mistreatment of others?

 This is one of the most favored and frequently used tools of any personality disordered individual.
-They will say or do anything they can to get you to bend to their will, do their bidding, buy them something they want, not leave them, etc. Often this involves ostentatious displays of theatrics, including, but not limited to, tears, rage, verbal abuse, telling you exactly what they think you want to hear, guilt trips, transactional sex, and threats to leave you (yeah, because that would be a great loss).
+They will say or do anything they can to get you to bend to their will, do their bidding, buy them something they want, not leave them, etc. Often this involves ostentatious displays of theatrics, including, but not limited to, tears, rage, verbal abuse, telling you exactly what they think you want to hear, guilt trips, transactional sex, and threats to leave you.

 If you have kids with your abuser, he/she will use them to control you.
 BPD did this repeatedly to Tim after they separated.
 More than once, she even dangled custody in front of him, only to snatch it back at the last minute, because Tim was not meeting all of her demands.
 She never intended to keep her end of the deal; she was only trying to get him to come back to her, or at the very least regain control over his mind and his bank account.

 They will use your deepest fears to control you and keep you from leaving them.
 If your fear is being alone, they will convince you that you are a horrible person and that no one else would ever put up with you.
 If your fear is losing your children, they will threaten to accuse you of child abuse.
 Discovering your weaknesses is something they do early on, and they insidiously reinforce fear and self-doubt in you.